wenchaojiang/JSQL/README.md

 JSQL
 ====

-A tool for Android: Persist JSON string and JSON Objects to your SQLite on Database.
+A json persistent utility for Android:Persist JSON string and JSON Objects to your SQLite on Database.

 Usage